Piotr1215/upbound-docs/content/contributing.md

 The `/content/cli/command-reference/` directory sorts alphabetically by title.
 Weight it ignored.
 {{< /hint >}}

-To hide a page from the left-hand table of contents set `geekdocHidden: true`.
+To hide a page from the left-hand site table of contents set `geekdocHidden: true`.
+To hide the right-hand page table of contents set `GeekdocToC: true`.

 ### Links
 #### Linking between docs pages